[Webinar] How to Protect Sensitive Data with CSFLE | Register Today

 To learn more, sign up for Confluent Cloud today and start streaming with the best managed service for Apache Kafka.
 If you’re a new user, you’ll receive $400 to spend within Confluent Cloud during your first 60 days.
 You can also use the promo code CL60BLOG for an additional $60 of free Confluent Cloud usage.*

-• Ricardo is a Developer Advocate at Confluent, the company founded by the creators of Apache Kafka.
+• Ricardo is a Developer Advocate at Confluent, the company founded by the original creators of Apache Kafka.
 He has +21 years of experience working with Software Engineering, where he specialized in different types of Distributed Systems architectures such as Integration, SOA, NoSQL, Messaging, In-Memory Caching, and Cloud Computing.
 Prior to Confluent, he worked for other vendors such as Oracle, Red Hat and IONA Technologies, as well as several consulting firms.
 While at Oracle, he used to be part of the Alpha Team, otherwise known as “The A-Team” — a special unit from the Engineering organization that handles projects using the following philosophy: when all else fails, we don’t.
 Currently, he lives in Apex, North Carolina, with his wife, son and two dogs.

 Did you like this blog post?
 Share it now